aijdissanayake/kandy-laravel/README.md

   - Screen sharing can only be used over a secure connection (https).
   - Before testing it, please install this extension on chrome browser: https://chrome.google.com/webstore/detail/kandyio-screen-sharing/daohbhpgnnlgkipndobecbmahalalhcp
   - This extension only works on localhost domain.
+Read more: https://developer.kandy.io/tutorials/javascript/screensharing
   - Finally, you test it on video call feature.

 ## KANDY APIs